 -How will we complete this task?

--Let's hold a magnet over the cereal.
+-Let's hold the magnet over the cereal.

--We do it.
+- Let's do it.
 What happened?

 -Iron objects are attracted to the magnet.

-Why are iron objects attracted to a magnet?
+-Why are iron objects attracted to a magnet?

 -Magnetic forces pass through the grain.